talosh/blMenuKITSU/README.md

 blMenuKitsu depends on [Gazu](https://github.com/cgwire/gazu) - python API for Kitsu / Zou:

+Gazu version should be up to date with Kitsu / Zou installed.

 At the moment of writing Gazu had additional packages that were not part of a standard Baselight python distribution:
 [Deprecated](https://pypi.org/project/Deprecated/#files)
 [SocketIO](https://pypi.org/project/python-socketio/#files)